Special Weather Statement issued for Coosa by NWS - NewsBreak

 Special Weather Statement issued for Coosa by NWS

-Effective: 2021-08-10 12:20:00 CDT Expires: 2021-08-10 21:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Effective: 2021-08-10 12:20:00 CDT Expires: 2021-08-10 20:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
 Frequent cloud to ground lightning is occurring with this storm.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
-Target Area: Coosa A strong thunderstorm will impact portions of central Coosa County through 915 PM CDT At 844 PM CDT, Doppler radar was tracking a strong thunderstorm over Bentleyville, or near Rockford.
-This storm was nearly stationary.
+Target Area: Coosa A strong thunderstorm will impact portions of central Coosa County through 845 PM CDT At 817 PM CDT, Doppler radar was tracking a strong thunderstorm over Bentleyville, or near Weogufka, moving east at 10 mph.
 HAZARD...Winds in excess of 40 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Rockford, Lyle, Bentleyville and Moriah.
+Locations impacted include Bentleyville and Moriah.
 MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0